A topic from the subject of Quantification in Chemistry.

 Chemical Safety:

-• Material Safety Data Sheets (MSDSs) provide information on chemical properties and hazards
+• Material Safety Data Sheets (MSDSs) – provide comprehensive information on chemical properties, potential hazards, safe handling procedures, emergency response, and disposal methods.

-• Personal Protective Equipment (PPE) includes gloves, goggles, and respirators
+• Personal Protective Equipment (PPE) includes gloves, goggles, lab coats, respirators, and other safety gear appropriate for the specific chemicals being handled.

-• Good laboratory practices minimize exposure and accidents
+• Good laboratory practices (GLPs) minimize exposure and accidents through organized workspaces, proper techniques, and adherence to safety protocols.

 Hazardous Waste Management: